z3z1ma/dbt-postgres-proxy/README.md

 Failure to rewrite the query will raise a NOTICE but it will not cause an error.
 It is likely in invalidly compiled dbt query will not be accepted by the database

 All other messages than Query are passed to the upstream unmodified.
 SSL connections are not supported.
+If you planned on using this transiently in production, would recommend using it on a bastion server with database traffic whitelisted for only that servers IP.
+Otherwise locally, it's fair game.

+Requires a **running dbt-rpc server to interface with**.
+The default arguments for the CLI flags point to the default host and port of the rpc server.
+Forward looking, the interface may be rewritten to interface with dbt-server when it is released or for more permissive licensing, a custom server solution.
+As is, this is a fantastic tool for development flows that can be utilized anywhere a postgres connection would (Tableau, SQLAlchemy, JDBC, etc) for interactive testing and dev.

 ## Prerequisites:
 - Go 1.17 or greater